This Discussion channel is currently closed.

 Default_avatar

-Greg Kline almost 8 years ago
+Greg Kline over 8 years ago

 I respectfully urge the MPUC to reject or drastically reduce this proposed rate increase.
 It appears to me that Xcel's business plan includes a standard yearly rate increase request, whether it can be justified or not.